Tax Strategy

 3. Attitude to Tax Planning

-Tax planning is undertaken only where it supports genuine commercial activity and is consistent with the Company’s business objectives.
+Tax planning is undertaken only where it supports genuine commercial activity and is consistent with the Group’s business objectives.
 Any tax planning is based on a clear interpretation of applicable legislation and, where appropriate, supported by external professional advice.

 4. Level of Risk Accepted